jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 #### Deals with Sensitive Data ####

 Any risk around sensitive data becomes significantly more severe once realized.
 The loss, or escaping of this data can cause huge loss to the company.

+#### Configurations ####

+Configurations are tricky.
+They have long reaching effects that are not always obvious.
+They tend not to have control systems in place that record their changes.
+Lastly they are almost always impossible to test.
+These things make risks in a systems configuration likely to have a high severity level when they are realized.

 ## An Example of Use ##